Major Requirements & Information

 Concentration in Agroecology and Sustainable Food Systems

-ENVS is happy to announce a new Concentration within our undergraduate majors.
-The Concentration will be noted on the student transcript as an indication the curriculum chosen has followed an approved path that constitutes a concentration.
+ENVS is happy to announce a new concentration within our undergraduate majors.
+The concentration will be noted on the student transcript as an indication that the curriculum chosen has followed an approved path that constitutes a concentration.
 The major academic objective of the Agroecology & Sustainable Food Systems Concentration is to provide students with a depth of expertise within the ENVS major.
-Specifically, completing the Concentration will allow students to develop expertise and interdisciplinary knowledge of agroecology and sustainable agriculture.
+Specifically, completing the concentration will allow students to develop expertise and interdisciplinary knowledge of agroecology and sustainable agriculture.
 Students in the Agroecology & Sustainable Food Systems Concentration will learn about ecological concepts that can be applied to the development of sustainable agricultural systems and will also develop their understanding of social, political, and economic aspects of agriculture.
 Students will also have access to hands-on experiences, and obtain skills in research, fieldwork, production, and communication in order to achieve multiple sustainability goals in complex, social-ecological food systems.